 Handbook PR ref Description (a) Responsibility for the firm's performance of its obligations under the SMR, including implementation and oversight. (b) Responsibility for the firm's performance of its obligations under the Certification Regime. (b-1) Responsibility for the firm's performance of its obligations in respect of notifications and training of the Conduct Rules. (d) Responsibility for the firm's policies and procedures for countering the risk that the firm might be used to further financial crime. (z) Responsibility for the firm's compliance with CASS (if applicable).
 Authorised fund managers (AFMs) only (za) Responsibility for an AFM's assessments of value, independent director representation and acting in investors' best interests.

-Due to the Firm's activities, responsibilities (z) and (za) do not apply to the Firm.
+Due to the Firm's activities, responsibility (za) does not apply to the Firm and (z) only applies in a limited manner.

 PART 2 - THE CERTIFICATION REGIME

 5b.8 Overview